CSCfi/csc-user-guide/docs/support/conda.md

-This prepends the path to the Conda environment's `bin` directory to your shell environment's `PATH` environment variable, so that different commands are first searched from the Conda environment.
+This prepends the path to the Conda environment's `bin` directory to your shell environment's `PATH` environment variable, so that different commands are first searched from the Conda environment, and modifies the prompt so that it shows the name of the currently active Conda environment.
 This command also sources the activation hooks for this Conda environment in directory `<envroot>/etc/conda/activate.d/`, but this is mostly an advanced nice-to-know kind of detail.

 ### Examples of environment.yaml files